A pharmacy employee scans an electronic prescription from the phone of an elderly male customer

 Safeguards are in place to prevent patients using their token at multiple pharmacies.

-The token itself is not the prescription; however, it is evidence of a prescription.
+The token itself is not the prescription - it is evidence of a prescription.
 Once the token is scanned and used by a pharmacy to dispense the medicine, it is invalid and cannot be reused.
-The prescription delivery service will lock a prescription as soon as it is accessed, so no other pharmacy can dispense it at the same time.
+The National Prescription Delivery Service will lock a prescription as soon as it is accessed so no other pharmacy can dispense it at the same time.

-How to assist a customer when they encounter an error when opening an electronic prescription via SMS.
+How to help a consumer who encounters an error when opening an electronic prescription token via SMS

-- Return to the SMS message containing the prescription link.
+1. Return to the SMS message containing the link to the token.

-- Copy and paste the link in you default browser such as Chrome or another compatible browser.
+1. Copy and paste the link into the phone’s default browser, such as Chrome or another compatible browser.

 What are the benefits of ASL?

-- patients no longer need to keep track of the SMS or email tokens, this information will now be stored in one consolidated list.
+• Consumers no longer need to keep track of their SMS or email tokens.
+The ASL provides this information in one consolidated list.

-- It overcomes the issue of misplacing token/s and the need for them to be reissued, and
+• ASL overcomes the issue of misplaced tokens and the need for them to be reissued.

-- it may be more convenient for patients who take multiple medicines.
+• ASL may be more convenient for consumers who take multiple medicines.

 How ASL works

-Initially, a patient will need to attend their preferred pharmacy to register for an ASL.
-They may need to provide 100 points of identification (PDF, 83.08 KB)and accept the terms and conditions, agreeing that all prescriptions will go to their ASL unless they withdraw their consent.
+Initially, the consumer will need to visit their preferred pharmacy or prescriber to register for an ASL.
+They may need to provide 100 points of identification (PDF, 83.08 KB) in addition to accepting the terms and conditions, agreeing that all prescriptions will be sent to their ASL unless they withdraw their consent.

-- The patient visits their healthcare professional, and a prescription is issued which will be automatically added to the ASL, unless the patient requests otherwise.
-The patient does not need a token but can request to receive one.
+1. The consumer visits their prescriber, who issues an electronic prescription, which is automatically added to the ASL.
+The consumer does not need a token but can request to receive one.

 Check that you are using the most up to date version of your software with ASL functionality enabled.